She2024/MERN-Wizards-T3A2-A/README.md

 What?
 I need a service where my requests are securely stored.
 Why?
 So I don’t lose important information and can reference past submissions.

 What?
-I need a service where my team can see all submitted requests and their priorities.
-Why?
+I need a service where my team can see all submitted requests and their priorities.Why?
 So everyone knows what tasks are being worked on and which ones are the highest priority.

 Persona: Anna Williamson

 What?
-I need a service where I can submit requests for event updates on the discussion board.
-Why?
+I need a service where I can submit requests for event updates on the discussion board.Why?
 So the Web Services team can update event details efficiently without needing a Jira ticket for every change.

 What?
-I need a service where I can set priority levels for event-related requests.
-Why?
+I need a service where I can set priority levels for event-related requests.Why?
 So urgent updates, like last-minute schedule changes such as event cancellation, are addressed quickly.

 What?
-I need a service where I can reply to task requests.
-Why?
+I need a service where I can reply to task requests.Why?
 So I don’t have to submit a new request every time minor adjustments are needed.

 What: I need a service where I get a notification when someone replies to my post.
 Why?
 So I can stay updated on my request without constantly checking the discussion board.

 What?
-I need a service where I can overview the discussion board before posting a request.
-Why?
+I need a service where I can overview the discussion board before posting a request.Why?
 So I don’t duplicate an existing request.

 -----